jelly/cockpit/test/NEW.md

 # Tests of Cockpit

+An overview of the directories:

+* browser - everything required for Testing Farm (TF) tests using Packit
+* common - our test library, used in all Cockpit sub projects
+* data - test data for integration tests
+* pytest - Cockpit bridge unit tests
+* reference - git submodule checkout of our pixel test images repository
+* verify - integration tests

 This directory contains automated integration tests, pixel tests, unit tests for Cockpit, and the support files for them.